 Disaster Type Risk Financial Risk Expenditure type to fund repair Earth stopbanks and guide banks Flood Some minor damage possible.
 If a stopbank was to fail, the damage to the stopbank would be localized.
-Minor Operational Rock river training works Flood The large rock river training works could be severely damaged in a very large flood in the river.
-Significant Capital Rock groynes Flood Rock riprap Moderate Minor Operational Flood Moderate risk of rock riprap needing to be repositioned or topped up.
+Minor Operational Rock river training works

+Disaster Type Risk Financial Risk Expenditure type to fund repair Flood The large rock river training works could be severely damaged in a very large flood in the river.
+Significant Capital Rock groynes Flood Moderate Minor Operational Rock riprap Flood Moderate risk of rock riprap needing to be repositioned or topped up.
 Minor Operational